gjtorikian/stheno/README.md

 ## Background

-Historically, helpdesks and customer communication tools assume that you need a "rich text editor" to enable support professionals to communicate with customers and users.
+Historically, help desks and customer communication tools assume that you need a "rich text editor" to enable support professionals to communicate with customers and users.
 The thinking is that effective communication requires at least a little styling, and they're not wholly wrong.

 However, they make a leap from that reality to the idea that all communication should function similarly to a "comment box" in PHPBB, and then immediately find themselves trying to make overly simple editors work in a far more complex workflow.